alexanderkoller/pergamon/bibtypst.typ

     // this has to be executed unconditionally, because the ref target
-    // only changes into a reference once it is cited bib-count.update( dict => {
+    // only changes into a reference once it is cited reference-collection.update( dict => {
      dict.insert(cite-key, "1")
      return dict
     })

+    // We can recognize references to items in the bibliography by the fact
+    // that they point to a "metadata" element with a dictionary value that
+    // contains "kind = reference-data".
+This dictionary then also contains
-    if el != none and el.func() == metadata {
+    // all sorts of other useful information, which we pass on to `format-citation`. if el != none and el.func() == metadata {
-      // metadata contains a dict with all the relevant information let target = query(it.target).first()
+      let target = query(it.target).first()
-      if target.value.kind == "reference-data" {
+      if type(target.value) == dictionary and "kind" in target.value and target.value.kind == "reference-data" {
         let citation-str = format-citation(target.value, it.supplement)
         link(it.target)[#citation-str]
       } else {